-While no formal qualifications are required to take a module, your place on the module is subject to approval by the Head of Department, and you would be expected to provide clear reasons as to why you should be offered a place on the module.
+While no formal qualifications are required to take a module, your place on the module is subject to approval by the Head of (Undergraduate EU) Admissions, and you would be expected to provide clear reasons as to why you wish to pursue Flexi-Options.

-The majority of modules are available subject to approval by the Head of Department and to there being space available.
-Flexi-Option students are not normally accepted for admissions to professional programmes, e.g. Medicine, Engineering.
+The majority of modules are available subject to approval by the Head of (Undergraduate EU) Admissions and to there being space available.
+Flexi-Options students are not normally accepted for admissions to professional programmes, e.g. Medicine, Engineering.

 This varies according to each module’s timetable.
 See the Book of Modules for details.
 You can expect lectures per module to be spread out over the course of the week, i.e., not blocked together on one day and normally be between 9am and 5pm.